 Plus Valia tax, this is a tax on any increase in land value from the date it was last sold, this varies from region to region and is normally charged to the seller of the property but may have to be retained by the buyers solicitor to clear this tax.

-Yes, all New properties receive a 10-year structural guarantee.
+Yes, all New Build properties receive a 10-year structural guarantee.
 With resale properties it will depend on the age of the property.
-For example, if the property is only 2 years old, there would be 8 years left of the structural guarantee.
-This would be transferred to you.

 You can request bank guarantees to insure your payments.
 This insurance costs between 1% and 2% of payments insured.
 You do not need to cover the total purchase price of the property, only the payments made up to the point of completion